udnie/dots/README.md

 ## Changes
+**March 2021:**
+Added the **Color** button to launch a color picker widget.
+A color can be saved to the backgrounds directory as a named file that ends in **'.bkg'**, this allows it to be recalled and added to a play file as a regular background object.
+The expected color token is a hex string - **#FFFFFF**, there is no saved image file.
+Also added the pixItems zValue to tags and keys to send a pixItem back one zValue using **option-click** or forward one zValue using **command-click**.
+Frames are now a special case sprite rather than a background item.
+DropCanvas now 1080X720 pixels.

 **February 2021:**
 Added the **'O'** key to the main window to toggle the paths prior to running animations as the **'P'** is now the **play** hot-key.
 Both keys can toggle the paths display once the animations are running.
 Also updated the parent window from a QGroupBox widget to QMainWindow adding QDockWidgets, a CentralWidget and a statusBar.
-This update now running in Python 3.9.2 and PyQt 5.15.3 on Mac OSX  10.14.6.
-The file dialog in native mode no longer lets the user delete a file thru the context menu.
+Currently running in Python 3.9.2 and PyQt 5.15.3 on a Mac, OSX  10.14.6.
+QFileDialog in native mode no longer lets the user delete files.

-Some bug fixes.
-Relocated code.
-No new videos.

 **December 2020:**
 Added the **'L','P','S'** keys to dropCanvas to Load, Play, and Stop animations, same as the buttons - also reinstated **'C'** to clear the screen in dropCanvas.
 Clicking on the clear button will close pathMaker and as well as clicking on the pathMaker button if it's green.
 The **'C'** key is also used in pathMaker to center a path.